romland/itemLens/README.md

 - paste in a list of attributes (weight/color/size/etc)
 - **Just Paste Anything:** The global PasteHandler instantly detects images in your clipboard (uploading them to the current item), raw URLs (fetching the webpage/PDF), and text blocks (creating local Markdown notes analyzed by LLMs).
 Hit `Ctrl+V` anywhereitemLens!
 - Fire-and-Forget Outbox Workflow: Never wait for a progress bar.
 Tapping 'Save' pushes the item to an offline-tolerant IndexedDB queue and resets the UI for next scan.
 A background worker handles the upload, meaning you can rapidly scan items in a deep garage or basement and the app will flawlessly sync whenever your Wi-Fi reconnects.
+- **Knowledge Base / Second Brain:** itemLens isn't just for physical objects.
+Because it downloads, parses, and indexes linked articles, EPUBs, and PDFs, it doubles as a localized knowledge base for your topics and projects.
 - never run into a dead link again, all pages you link to are downloaded and stored locally on your disk
 - **Video Archiving:** If you paste a link to YouTube, Twitter, Reddit, TikTok or any other media site, itemLens uses `yt-dlp` in the background to physically download the video and archive it forever alongside your item!
 - add tags, amount, description, etc (but then you are obviously _very_ ambitious as it might require typing)